 Pender Island for: wild luxury.

 There’s nothing trashy about the sleek Airstream trailers you can bunk down in at WOODS on Pender.
 The resort owners have thought of everything to make their accommodations comfortable for reluctant outdoor types—from providing crisp linens, to French press coffee and reliable Wi-Fi.
 Yes, you’re in the woods, on an island, but this carefully-curated camp is all about style, offering lazy afternoons in the hammock or evenings around a crackling campfire, with all the comforts of civilization.
-Or, should you be sailing, anchor your yacht at Poets Cove Marina—considered one of the top 10 anchorages in the western hemisphere—and order local ling cod with crab ravioli at the resort’s Aurora Restaurant.
+Or, should you be sailing, anchor your yacht at Poets Cove Resort and Spa—considered one of the top 10 anchorages in the western hemisphere—and order local ling cod with crab ravioli at the resort’s Aurora Restaurant.
 Follow up by melting away your cares in the spa’s rock grotto “steam cave”.

 Mayne Island for: magical moments.